-Parking spaces may not be as in demand out in the countryside, but in some urban locations – such as London – they can add an incredible £50,000 to the value your home.
+The demand for parking spaces can be less of an issue out in the countryside, but in some urban locations – such as London – they can add huge amounts of value to your home.

-Pitfalls: Due to Section 184 of the Highways Act of 1980 and pedestrian safety concerns, it is essential to get permission before you start.
+Pitfalls: Due to Section 184 of the Highways Act of 1980 and pedestrian safety concerns, it’s essential to get permission before you start.

-7. Change the garage into a living space4
+7. Change the garage into a living space

-90% of Britain’s garages don’t actually have cars inside.
-Why not spruce up this storage room by converting it into an extra bedroom, study, gym or even cinema room?
+Most of Britain’s garages don’t actually have cars inside!
+Why not spruce up this storage room by converting it into an extra bedroom, study or even a gym.

 Pitfalls: Converting a garage may put people off if there isn’t other off-road parking available.